quii/learn-go-with-tests/databases.md

 }
 ```

-And we're back to green
+And we're back to green:

 ```sh
 ~$ go test